 Critical Habitats and Biodiversity: Inventory, Thresholds and Governance

-The authors for this paper are: Alex D. Rogers, Octavio Aburto-Oropeza, Ward Appeltans, Jorge Assis, Lisa T. Ballance, Philippe Cury, Carlos Duarte, Fabio Favoretto, Joy Kumagai, Catherine Lovelock, Patricia Miloslavich, Aidin Niamir, David Obura, Bethan C. O’Leary, Gabriel Reygondeau, Callum Roberts, Yvonne Sadovy, Tracey Sutton, Derek Tittensor, Enriqueta Velarde.
+The lead authors of this paper are Alex D. Rogers and Octavio Aburto-Oropeza.
+Contributing authors include Ward Appeltans, Jorge Assis, Lisa T. Ballance, Philippe Cury, Carlos Duarte, Fabio Favoretto, Joy Kumagai, Catherine Lovelock, Patricia Miloslavich, Aidin Niamir, David Obura, Bethan C. O’Leary, Gabriel Reygondeau, Callum Roberts, Yvonne Sadovy, Tracey Sutton, Derek Tittensor and Enriqueta Velarde.

-On 7th May 2020, Ocean Panel member Mexico convened an event, ‘Building the Sustainable Ocean Economy of the Future: From Business as Usual to Collaborative, Ecosystem-based Approaches to Management’, which featured the new Blue Paper ‘Critical Habitats and Biodiversity: Inventory, Thresholds and Governance’.
+On 7th May 2020, Ocean Panel member Mexico convened an event, ‘Building the Sustainable Ocean Economy of the Future: From Business as Usual to Collaborative, Ecosystem-based Approaches to Management’, which featured this Blue Paper.
 Find the Spanish-only webinar here.

-Chile’s Ocean Panel Sherpa Waldemar Coutts, also published an op-ed ‘A treaty on the High Seas, key to sustainability in the post-COVID-19 era’ in EFE Verde (scroll down for the English version).
+Chile’s Ocean Panel Sherpa Waldemar Coutts, also published the op-ed ‘A Treaty on the High Seas, Key to Sustainability in the Post-COVID-19 era’ in EFE Verde (scroll down for the English version).

 |Download 'Critical Habitats and Biodiversity: Inventory, Thresholds and Governance’|